As part of keeping our customers safe, we hold a record of any areas of our homes that contain asbestos.

 What are you going to do to get rid of the asbestos from my home?

 If asbestos is not damaged or disturbed, the safest thing to do is to leave it where it is.
-If there is some damaged asbestos in your home, we will immediately assess the risk and then decide the best course of action to deal with it to make sure your family is not exposed to any potential risk.
+If there's some damaged asbestos in your home, we'll immediately assess the risk and then decide the best course of action to deal with it to make sure your family is not exposed to any potential risk.

 No. We believe that like the majority of buildings built before 1990, most of our buildings will contain asbestos.
 There would therefore be no point in moving you to another property which is also likely to contain asbestos.

 If you have any questions regarding asbestos in your home or you're looking to do any decorating or DIY, please contact us.